-WordPress Reading Settings – Home Page Display Options
+WordPress Reading Settings – Home Page Display Settings

-The Reading Settings section lets you decide if you want to display a list of your latest posts or an individual page as your website’s home page.
+The Reading Settings section lets you decide if you want to display a list of your latest posts or an individual page as your website’s main page.

 (Reading Settings – ‘Blog pages show at most’ settings)